krsiakdaniel/movies-old/README.md

 ## 🐛 Cypress

-Tests run on [Buddy](https://buddy.works/) with each commit to `master` branch.

-E2E tests are written in [Cypress](cypress/integration), and can be run locally or seen in [Cypress Dashboard](https://dashboard.cypress.io/projects/tcj8uu/runs).
+E2E tests are written in [Cypress](cypress/integration) and run on **Netlify** during build.
+They can also be run locally or seen in [Cypress Dashboard](https://dashboard.cypress.io/projects/tcj8uu/runs).

 - `make cy-open` = Cypress interactive mode.
 - `make cy-run` = Run tests in terminal.